photon1503/az-native/demos/04-azure-container-apps/readme.md

 - What is Azure Container Apps
 - Deploying a muliti-container App (Ingress, Exgress)
 - Working with Secrets
+- Working with Revisions
 - Introduction to KEDA (Kubernetes Event Driven Auto-Scaling)
-- Working with Revisions
 - Container Apps Authentication and Authorization using Managed Identities
-- Container Apps Monitoring and Logging (Observability)
+- Health Probes, Monitoring and Logging (Observability)